 Summer of 2015|

-In about 5 months of practicing Photoshop and Illustrator I had my first clients.
+After 5 months of using Photoshop and Illustrator I found my first clients.
 I designed logos and flyers for some friends.
-It was easy, unpaid, but I gained experience and was soon looking for new challenges.
+It was easy, unpaid, but I gained experience.
+New challenges were looming at the horizon.

 After a long period of practicing and helping friends I got myself some bigger projects at the university, as a volunteer (still unpaid).
 I was a volunteer in the marketing department of an NGO, being the Creative Director.
 At that time, I had enough projects to build up a portfolio.
 This is what it looked: Graphic Design Portfolio.
 I used this portfolio to promote myself and get more clients, perhaps some that were willing to pay me.
-I actually met a few, but they wanted graphics for their websites and they refused to work with me unless I had experience in working with websites.
+I actually met a few, but they asked for graphics for their websites.
+They refused to work with me unless I had experience in working with websites.

 One Graphic Street emerged at the request of some clients to do more than Graphic Design, they wanted Web Design.

-I got my first big client, an IT Company that wanted me to do the website for a prestigious college (this was paid).
+I got my first big client, an IT Company that needed me to build the website for a prestigious college (this was paid).
 If you are curious to find out how much a Graphic or Web Designer earns, read my article on “What is the Income of a Graphic Designer“.

 I graduated the Faculty of Marketing with a 10 on my thesis: “Design and Development of Online Marketing Strategy for an NGO”.
 I basically designed a website for this purpose.
 Likewise, I got an internship at Google Digital Garage as an Online Marketing Consultant.